MetaCell/PsyNeuLinkView/README.md

 bash pre_installation.sh
 ```

-* Download the packaged version of the software from the [releases page](https://github.com/MetaCell/PsyNeuLinkView/releases) and run the PsyNeuLinkViewer
+* Download the packaged version of the software from the [releases page](https://github.com/MetaCell/PsyNeuLinkView/releases) and run the PsyNeuLinkViewer installer described on next section.

 ### MacOS